'Best chef in the world' Guy Savoy stripped of Michelin star

 But that has not stopped Michelin downgrading his establishment to two stars in its latest edition, published next Monday.

-It did the same for the upmarket seafood eatery of Christopher Coutanceau in La Rochelle.
+It did the same for the upmarket seafood eatery of Christopher Coutanceau in La Rochelle, in western France.

-"These are exceptional restaurants, so you can imagine that these decisions are carefully considered, supported by numerous visits from our inspectors throughout the year," Gwendal Poullennec, head of the guide, told AFP.
+"These are exceptional restaurants, so you can imagine that these decisions are carefully considered, supported by numerous visits from our inspectors throughout the year," said Gwendal Poullennec, head of the guide.

 The reasons are not made public, and communicated only to the chefs involved.